navaneethr/navaneeth-portfolio/content/blog/counter-strike-refresh-rate.md

 tags: ["gaming", "counter-strike", "hardware", "refresh-rate", "performance"]
 ---

-# You're Probably Better at Counter-Strike Than Your Friends

 Ever wondered why your friends had higher kills than yourself?

 Well, sometimes, to put it in a harsh way, you might not be that great of a player at all.
 But, sometimes it is probably not your fault, it is probably your Monitor or your Laptop Screen.